Hearing is something that the vast majority of us take for granted.

 It’s a sensory function that works of its own accord 24/7.
 But without our hearing, things would be a whole lot more difficult for us on a day to day basis.

-Unfortunately, very few hearing people learn sign language and it’s not a skill that many people pick up until themselves or their loved ones experience hearing loss.
+Unfortunately, very few hearing people learn sign language and it’s not a skill that many people pick up until they or their loved ones experience hearing loss.

 At the same time, many of us fail to look after our hearing as well as we probably should.